mirah/mmeta/README.txt

 ## Installation
-Compile with `make` install with `make install`.
+Compile with `jruby -S rake`.
 Requires java 1.5 or higher.
-To bootstrap it uses js-meta, and rhino.

 TODO: fix position in line/char.
 TODO: forbid rules names using java keywords, or build-in rules that should not be overridden.